 You recently had your students’ short stories aired on local radio.
 Briefly explain how this came about and what it meant to you/to the students.

 With our current crisis of the pandemic and Code Blue in place here in American Sāmoa, it meant that I’d have to be teaching theater (THEA 474) to students on ZOOM.
 So my challenge was how to get my students to experience creativity and expression with some form of an audience.
 Then it dawned on me: Reader’s Theater.
 Writing a short story for children of all ages would be one of their assignments.
 They had to consider writing with local flair, bi-lingual, and mixed with story writing essentials –introduction, character building, conflict, and outcome.
 It was a tough assignment with a lot of editing, rewriting, and really trying to condense a story in three to four minutes.
 But the students persevered!

 I approached our local radio station 93KHJ and spoke with station Manager Pauga Joey Cummings about the possibility of reading the stories to the listening audience.
 After he read a few of the examples, he agreed to give it a go!
 We are so delighted and ever grateful to have this opportunity to share our stories with our community.
 And so far, we have had about 14 of the stories read by 93KHJ’s talented disc jockeys.
 You have to be up early on Wednesdays at 6:30am to tune in, but no matter, 93KHJ helped to make it happen!

-*TTTAP is a COE Institute for Teacher Education program for students in American Sāmoa, offering Bachelor of Education (BEd) degrees for in-service elementary teachers in two areas – the Dual Preparation in Elementary and Special Education (ESEE) program and the Dual Preparation in Elementary and Early Childhood Education (EECE) program.
+*TTTAP is a COE School of Teacher Education program for students in American Sāmoa, offering Bachelor of Education (BEd) degrees for in-service elementary teachers in two areas – the Dual Preparation in Elementary and Special Education (ESEE) program and the Dual Preparation in Elementary and Early Childhood Education (EECE) program.